mattieuzhai/Fast_Robots_mz375/lab_4.markdown

 $$\phi = tan^(-1)(a_y/a_z) = atan2(a_y/a_z)$$

 Note that we use the built-in atan2 function to get the correct outputs that we want (0 to 1 radians), which we can convert to degrees.
-We tested both pitch and roll
+We tested both pitch and roll (note that you cannot calculate yaw using the accelerometer data).

+Belo